maryambkhan/cpnt262-group-assignment3/README.md

  - Next i am going to work on contact page
  - I have two ideas one is fetching map api and other is just adding form.
  - Lets see what works
+ - Well i have succeded fetching gmap api i got this idea from jessica's site so i thought i should try it too
+ - Well i am glad everything working good
  ## Problem
  - cant find `#app` error updating dependencies  i am not sure what is that.
  - [SOLVED](https://github.com/storyblok/storyblok-vue/issues/13)